suasuasuasuasua/advent-of-code/2022/README.md

 # Advent of code 2022

 Leave me alone.
-I don't wanna read from a file so I'll just copy the whole input as a file.
+I don't wanna read from a file so I'll just copy the whole input as a string.

 ```text
       --------Part 1--------   --------Part 2--------